gbelwariar/Self-Made-Projects/README.md

 ## Awards won by these projects-

-These projects won me the title of [Geek of the Month](http://www.geeksforgeeks.org/geek-of-the-month/), for July 2016 given by [GeeksforGeeks.org](http://www.geeksforgeeks.org/)
+These projects won me the title of [Geek of the Month](http://www.geeksforgeeks.org/geek-of-the-month/), for June 2016 given by [GeeksforGeeks.org](http://www.geeksforgeeks.org/)

 ## Credits